 What needs improvement?They can improve on the dashboard representations and the options for non-technical people.
 I would like to see the ability to customize that and maybe provide them with helpful guides to what subscriptions they have.
 Sometimes, I find that… more»

-If you previously used a different solution, which one did you use and why did you switch?Before vRA, we were using a combination of Chef and Ansible.
+Which solution did I use previously and why did I switch?Before vRA, we were using a combination of Chef and Ansible.
 We moved to vRA because I'm on the VMware side of the house, so naturally, that was part of it.
 Also, we switched because we foresaw the need for hybrid cloud and wanted to be… more»

 What other advice do I have?My advice would be to go to hands-on labs to see if it's exactly what you're looking for because, as far as the reality versus the expectation goes, it might be a little bit of a shock, especially for the non-technical person.
 If they're… more»

 What is most valuable?The most valuable feature is that it's able to deploy several different operating systems, it's able to deploy whatever we want.
 We can take a template, spin it up, revise it, save it back off, and be able to have that for other departments.
 We can have one for our Dev team and one for our Research… more»

 How has it helped my organization?We're not too complex, we're not a dot-com, but it does help us with smoothing out the variability of things.
 It makes it so that we can deploy things very easily.
 We don't use a lot of the higher features it has, but the basic things we do, we can just knock them out on a daily basis.
 It's not a… more»